Skip to main content

 Ultimately, a skin biopsy may be needed to determine if an area of the skin has cancer.
 The biopsy may remove the entirety of the tumor, which could treat the basal cell carcinoma.
 The sample taken in the skin biopsy is typically analyzed to determine if cancer is present.

-When filing a claim for service connection for basal cell carcinoma, the veteran will need to demonstrate a connection between their military service and their basal cell carcinoma.
+When filing a direct claim for service connection for basal cell carcinoma, the veteran will need to demonstrate a direct connection between their military service and their basal cell carcinoma.
 The veteran will also need to submit a diagnosis of their condition.
-In total, the veteran will need to submit the following to VA:
+In total, the veteran will need to submit the following to the Department of Veterans Affairs (VA):

 • A diagnosis of basal cell carcinoma;